September 12, 2019

 You can’t please everyone.
 That might be a tired cliche, but it’s still true.
 It’s especially true for retailers, and even truer for pharmacies.
 A long wait time.
 A failed prior authorization.
 An outdated prescription.
 A system or technician error.
 Simply a bad day.
-There’s no end to the things that can go wrong or be taken wrongly and turn a typical patient into a difficult patient.

 How you respond to the inevitably disgruntled patient can either bolster or batter your bottom line.